zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 "After seeing the affliction in the kind of desire": "After he saw, after seeing, after seeing, after measuring, after judgment, after each, after the separation, after he figured it out."
-In order to see the disease on all kinds of desire, you should be alone like a rhino horn.
+In order to see the disease on all kinds of desire, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,